 All bicycle repair stops will also receive periodic maintenance.

 “Easier access fare gates” help cyclists enter and exit TTC subway stations and we’ve installed bicycle stair channels as part of the Pape and Dufferin Station Modernization projects.
 New stations will include bicycle stair channels and the feasibility of retrofitting existing stations is being evaluated on a case-by-case basis.

 Bike Share Toronto

-Bike Share Toronto, managed by the Toronto Parking Authority, is a network of 800 bicycles and 80 stations located throughout downtown Toronto, many of which are in the vicinity of TTC subway stations.
+Bike Share Toronto, managed by the Toronto Parking Authority, is a network of 6,850 bicycles and 625 stations located throughout the city, many of which are in the vicinity of TTC subway stations.